MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 </tr>
 <tr class="even">
 <td align="left"><p><b>When enabled</b></p></td>
-<td align="left"><p>You can configure the boot components that the TPM validates before unlocking access to the BitLocker-encrypted operating system drive.
+<td align="left"><p>You can configure the boot components that are validated by the TPM before unlocking access to the BitLocker-encrypted operating system drive.
 If any of these components change while BitLocker protection is in effect, the TPM does not release the encryption key to unlock the drive.
-Instead, the computer displays the BitLocker Recovery console and requires that the recovery password or the recovery key is provided to unlock the drive.</p></td>
+Instead, the computer displays the BitLocker Recovery console and makes it mandatory to provide the recovery password or the recovery key to unlock the drive.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p><b>When disabled or not configured</b></p></td>